nomad-xyz/docs/docs/bridge/faq.md

 ### What assets are available to bridge? (updated 01/13/2022)

-The Nomad app at https://app.nomad.xyz supports the following assets:
+The Nomad app at https://app.nomad.xyz supports the following assets.
+For a complete list of tokens and their addresses see the [Deployed Tokens List](./deployed-tokens.md).

 * WETH
 * ETH